santhiya2905/water-footprint-calculator/README.md

 ## 📜Description

 - A user-friendly web application designed to calculate the water footprints of various agricultural products.
-- Combines AI, Big Data, and Blockchain technologies to provide accurate and transparent water usage data.
+- Combines AI, Big Data and ML technologies to provide accurate and transparent water usage data.
 - Allows users to input product details or scan barcodes for instant results.
 - Aims to promote water conservation by creating awareness about the environmental impact of daily choices.
 - Designed with an intuitive UI/UX for seamless user experience and easy accessibility.